David Walliams: Britain's Got Talent departure

-Sexual comments about Harry Styles
+Other

-In 2011 Ofcom and Channel 4 received complaints regarding comments made by Walliams on Chris Moyles' Quiz Night.
+In 2011, Ofcom and Channel 4 received complaints regarding comments made by Walliams on Chris Moyles' Quiz Night.
 In regards to Harry Styles, Walliams said, "I'd like to suck his cock."
 Styles was 17 years old at the time.
 Then director of Mediawatch UK, Vivienne Pattison, criticised Channel 4's decision to broadcast the remark adding that "jokes like this set up a context of behaviour that somehow normalises and justifies it."

-Kim Jong-un Halloween costume

 In early November 2017, Walliams caused upset through his dressing as North Korean leader Kim Jong-un for Halloween and posting it online.
 He had shared the photograph on his Twitter account, in costume, wearing a black suit, wig, and artificial prosthetics that appeared to alter his eyelids and hairline.
 There was an immediate backlash online, many Twitter users branding the outfit "racist" and accusing Walliams of "yellow-face".
 Others made the point that it was insensitive for Walliams to dress as Kim Jong-un given the North Korean leader's 'appalling' human rights record.
 Walliams responded to the backlash lightly, constructing a fake text message from Kim Jong-un which he posted to Twitter, reading: "Hi Dave, Loved the Halloween outfit mate!
 Wet meself laughing.
 Don't see what all the fuss is about.
 Kim x.
 PS Can't wait to read Bad Dad."

-Presidents Club Charitable Trust

 In January 2018, Walliams attended a Presidents Club Charitable Trust charity auction as a host, as well as offering the opportunity to name a character in a future book as an auction prize.
 The 2018 event was his third time hosting, with Walliams additionally offering that he would be "personally presenting the book to your family over afternoon tea".
 This event was later subject to significant controversy, after undercover reporters stated many of the hostesses were subject to groping and sexual harassment from the all-male attendees.
 Walliams said he attended the event in a "strictly professional capacity" as host, and "left immediately" after his set ended, stating that he was "absolutely appalled" by the reports.
 The controversy caused some bookshops to remove his books from sale, with the owner of Chicken and Frog noting "even if he was unaware, when the highly inappropriate suggested names were mentioned for his auction lot, or the plastic surgery to 'add spice to your wife', he should have walked away.
 He did not".